1. Overview

 Reduce confusion around the “missing” balance feature for previous balance holders

-How might we prevent confusion for a large cohort of customers who are familiar with the balance feature when it disappears?
+How might we prevent confusion for existing customers around the disappearing balance feature?

 3 month lifecycle